syntax-syndicate/c15t-consent-framework/.github/CONTRIBUTING.md

-# Contributing to Koroflow
+# Contributing to consent.management

 We love your input!
-We want to make contributing to Koroflow as easy and transparent as possible, whether it's:
+We want to make contributing to consent.management as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code